civicrm/civicrm-user-guide/docs/the-user-interface/menu-dashboard-and-dashlets.md

 -   Click **Reports** > **My Reports** and subsequently on the button **New Report**.
 -   Select the report template that you want to use.
--   While here, configure the report via the tabs Columns, Sorting, and Filters.
+-   While here, configure the report via the tabs **Columns**, **Sorting**, and **Filters**.
 For example, you may want the report to always show data for "This Quarter" or "This Year".
 That is what the filter "Date Received" is for.
 -   Click **View results**.
 -   Choose between Tabular, Bar Chart, or Pie Chart via the dropdown box to the right of the Actions dropdown.
--   At the bottom of the Access tab, select the box that says **Available for Dashboard?**.
+-   At the bottom of the **Access** tab, select the box that says **Available for Dashboard?**.
 Users with permissions to see that information will be able to add that dashlet.
 (See the section on permissions for more information).